stackforge/pecan/docs/source/databases.rst

 #.
 If the controller returns successfully, ``model.clear()`` is
     called.

-Also note that there is a useful :func:`@after_commit` decorator provided in :ref:`pecan_decorators`.
+Also note that there is a useful :func:`~pecan.decorators.after_commit` decorator provided in :ref:`pecan_decorators`.

 Splitting Reads and Writes
 --------------------------

-Employing the strategy above with :class:`TransactionHook` makes it very simple to split database reads and writes based upon HTTP methods (i.e., GET/HEAD requests are read-only and would potentially be routed to a read-only database slave, while POST/PUT/DELETE requests require writing, and would always bind to a master database with read/write privileges).
-It's also possible to extend :class:`TransactionHook` or write your own hook implementation for more refined control over where and when database bindings are called.
+Employing the strategy above with :class:`~pecan.hooks.TransactionHook` makes it very simple to split database reads and writes based upon HTTP methods (i.e., GET/HEAD requests are read-only and would potentially be routed to a read-only database slave, while POST/PUT/DELETE requests require writing, and would always bind to a master database with read/write privileges).
+It's also possible to extend :class:`~pecan.hooks.TransactionHook` or write your own hook implementation for more refined control over where and when database bindings are called.